Arkam102/Java_Proj/README.md

-This Repository contains all the Projects using Java.
+This Repository contains all the Projects made using Java.